 The Corporation is a base metals corporation engaged in the exploration and development of mineral properties.
 The principal asset of the Corporation is its 100% interest in the Pickett Mountain property, located in Penobscot County, northern Maine, United States (the "Pickett Mountain Project").
-The Corporation has four other 100% owned exploration projects: the Rice Island property and the Nickel Island property located in Manitoba, and the Tetagouche property (including the Orvan Brook property) and the Clarence Stream property located in New Brunswick.
-The Clarence Stream property is currently under option to 2520885 Ontario Inc. and Galway Metals Inc. pursuant to an option agreement dated August 2, 2016.
+The Corporation has four other 100% owned exploration projects: the Rice Island property and the Nickel Island property located in Manitoba, and the Tetagouche property (including the Orvan Brook property) located in New Brunswick..